-- - Compare heat units requirements for specific hybrids - Peak water use begins ~V10 (June 1) and especially either side of silking (July 1) to past milk stage (and higher water requirement through ~July 25); maturity ~Aug.
-5; maintain good soil water to near 1⁄2 starch line - - □ Back up 60-62 days (from 8/25)-plant by June 25th (the cut-off for a medium-early maturity in the northern Texas Panhandle) - ☑ By the time the growing point starts differentiating at 30-35 days after planting and a timely irrigation is desired, the corn is essentially done with irrigation - Remaining irrigation resources can be dedicated to sorghum, including highest water requirements in boot stage
+- Half pivot ~110-day relative maturity corn, planted ~April 15 - Compare heat units requirements for specific hybrids - Peak water use begins ~V10 (June 1) and especially either side of silking (July 1) to past milk stage (and higher water requirement through ~July 25); maturity ~Aug.
+5; maintain good soil water to near 1⁄2 starch line - Consider medium-early maturity sorghum, ~4,500 lbs./A yield goal (~6" irrigation) - □ "Schedule" flowering by ~Aug.
+25th - Back up 60-62 days (from 8/25)-plant by June 25th (the cut-off for a medium-early maturity in the northern Texas Panhandle) - By the time the growing point starts differentiating at 30-35 days after planting and a timely irrigation is desired, the corn is essentially done with irrigation - Remaining irrigation resources can be dedicated to sorghum, including highest water requirements in boot stage